dotkernel/dot-maker/docs/book/v1/component/collection.md

 ---

-Once the target module has been identified, the command will prompt you to input a name for the collection:
+Once the target module has been identified, you will be prompted to input a name for the Collection:

 > Collection name:

 **The name must contain only letters and numbers.**

-If you leave the name blank, the command will exit.
+If you leave the name blank, the process will exit.

-If you input an invalid name (like, "."), the command throws an error:
+If you input an invalid name (like, "."), an error will be thrown:

 > Invalid Collection name: "."

-If you input the name of an existing collection (like, "ExistingCollection"), the command throws an error:
+If you input the name of an existing Collection (like, "ExistingCollection"), an error will be thrown:

 > Class "ExistingCollection" already exists at /path/to/project/src/ExistingModule/src/Collection/ExistingCollection.php

-If you input a valid name, the command will create the collection and output a success message:
+If you input a valid name, `dot-maker` will create the Collection and output a success message:

 > Created Collection: /path/to/project/src/ExistingModule/src/Collection/NewCollection.php

-To allow the creation of multiple collections, the command will loop until you leave the name blank.
+To allow the creation of multiple Collections, the process will loop until you leave the name blank.